DropDemBits/turse-rs/notes/Restrictions for each AST node.md

 ### `NewStmt`

-- If only 1 expr is present:
-  - expr must be a `Reference`
+- (Semantic Restriction) If only 1 expr is present, expr must be a `Reference`

 > ???
 (Type Restriction)Deal with collection & class specializations, as well as
 > flexible array expansions

 ### `FreeStmt`

-- If only 1 expr is present:
-  - expr must be a `Reference`
+- (Semantic Restriction) If only 1 expr is present, expr must be a `Reference`
-- If only 2 exprs are present:
-  - specialize_to must be a `Reference`
-  - expr must be a `Reference`
+- (Semantic Restriction) If only 2 exprs are present, specialize_to must be a `Reference` and expr must be a `Reference`
-- Any excess number of exprs are rejected
+- (Semantic Restriction) Any excess number of exprs are rejected

 ### `TagStmt`

-- First expr must be a `Reference`
+- (Semantic Restriction) First expr must be a `Reference`
 - (Type Restriction) First expr must refer to a union variable
 - (Type Restriction) Second expr must be compatible with the union variable's tag type

 ### `ForkStmt`

-- expr must be a `Reference`
+- (Semantic Restriction) expr must be a `Reference`
 - (Type Restriction) expr must refer to a `Process` type
 - (Type Restriction) `ParamList` must be compatible with the `Process`'s `ParamSpec`

 ### `ForkStatus`

-- expr must be a `Reference`
+- (Semantic Restriction) expr must be a `Reference`
 - (Type Restriction) expr must refer to a boolean variable

 ### `StackSize`